-YOUR ENTITY’S NAME is not organized and shall not be operated for the private gain of any person.
+(Name of the Nonprofit Organization) is not organized and shall not be operated for the private gain of any person.
 The property of the corporation is irrevocably dedicated to its (pick one: educational, religious, charitable) purposes.
 No part of the receipts, or net earnings of the corporation shall inure to the benefit of, or be distributed to any individual.
 The corporation may, however, pay reasonable compensation for services rendered, and make other payments and distributions consistent with these Articles.”

-In the event that the court shall find that this section is applicable but that there is no qualifying organization known to it which has a charitable purpose, which, at least generally, includes a purpose similar to this corporation, then the court shall direct the distribution of its assets lawfully available for distribution to the Treasurer of the State of Montana to be added to the general fund.
+In the event that the court shall find that this section is applicable but that there is no qualifying organization known to it which has a charitable purpose, which, at least generally, includes a purpose similar to this corporation, then the court shall direct the distribution of its assets lawfully available for distribution to the Treasurer of (Your State) to be added to the general fund.

-in Microsoft Word Document format, please consider making a donation and you’ll get to download them immedietly.
-This will save you weeks of copy pasting and formatting as they are ready to go templates which only need changing names and addresses.
+in Microsoft Word Document format, please consider making a donation and you’ll get to download them immediately.
+Not only they're worth well over $1000 in value, they will save you weeks of copy pasting and formatting as they are ready to go templates which only need changing names and addresses.

 Sorry that this was not useful to you!

 Help improve this!